input-output-hk/prism-did-method-spec/w3c-spec/PRISM-method.md

-        reserved 1; // Removed DID id field which is empty on creation repeated PublicKey public_keys = 2; // The keys that belong to this DID Document. repeated Service services = 3; // The list of services that belong to this DID Document.
+        reserved 1; // Removed DID id field which is empty on creation repeated PublicKey public_keys = 2; // The keys that belong to this DID Document. repeated Service services = 3; // The list of services that belong to this DID Document. repeated string context = 4; // The list of @context values to consider on JSON-LD representations }
-    }
 }